tainiikrab/MrShield/README.md

-# Casual runnder game with shield mechanics.
+# Casual runner game with shield mechanics.
 In development.